Showing posts with label Leadership. Show all posts

 The story...

 In my late twenties, I was asked to serve as a middle-school youth leader.
 It was initially uncomfortable as you might expect.
-Yet, playing, laughing, teaching key truths in story, attending a youth-leader seminar, leading songs with guitar, traveling together, sharing life actualities, suffering together, encouraging, praising, and seeing growth were real good.
+Yet, playing, laughing, teaching key truths in story, attending a youth-leader seminar, leading songs with guitar, traveling together, sharing life actualities, suffering together, encouraging, praising, and seeing growth, were all real good.
 Then an event happened that triggered emotions that must've been buried deep down inside me.

 Why does this scene trigger emotions from me even now as I recall it.
-This happened about 35 years ago!
+This happened more than 35 years ago!
 Thank goodness I didn't react quickly to that leering look.
 I finished cleaning up the mess and stored my pent-up emotions.
 The Elder was a good man and I still think of him with respect.
 So, was my primary cause frustration, authority figures, the youth leader role, lack of respect shown to me as the leader, unwanted discipline I received long ago, my questioning the worthiness of my service, or simply being rejected by the group?
 I don't know the cause.
 It may've been all or some combination; yet, it seems that an emotional wound was exposed in this critical event.
 I likely still have a small scar.

 Just for today...